-The information collected were analyzed and edited to create consistency and completeness.
-After collecting the questionnaires they were edited for completeness and consistency across the respondents and to locate omissions.
-Information obtained from the research study were presented and analyzed using bar charts, narratives, and statistical figures.
-That is:-

-Descriptive statistics: This was used to measure central tendency, variability and relationship between variables.
-It included proportions, mean scores and percentage.
+The information collected was analyzed and edited to create consistency and completeness.
+After collecting the questionnaires they were edited for completeness and consistency across the respondents to locate omissions.
+Information obtained from the research study was presented and analyzed using bar charts, narratives, and statistical figures.
+That is:-Descriptive statistics: These were used to measure central tendency, variability and relationship between variables.
+They included proportions, mean scores and percentage.

-Summary statistics: This was used in the presentation of analysis.
-It included use of mean & percentages, summarized tabulations and frequency distribution.
+Summary statistics: These were used in the presentation of analysis.
+They included use of mean & percentages, summarized tabulations and frequency distribution.